sanjit-bhat/Var-CNN/README.md

 ## Defense setup and usage
 1. Clone this repo: ```git clone https://github.com/sanjit-bhat/Var-CNN--DynaFlow```
-2. Make a directory named "choices".
+2. Make a directory called choices.

 ## Defense usage
 1. To re-create the defense results of our paper, run ```python dynaflow.py```.
 This will run all the configurations of the defense in both the open- and closed-worlds, creating the defended traces.
-The identity of each defended trace will be saved to the "choices" folder.
+The identity of each defended trace will be saved to the choices folder.
+The defense results will be saved to dynaflow.results.
 2. Run ```python bounds_closed.py``` and ```python bounds_open.py``` to attain the metrics of the optimal attacker on each defended dataset.
 3. To run other configurations, change the parameters at the bottom of dynaflow.py.
 Make sure the paths at the bottom of bounds_closed.py and bounds_open.py correspond with those found in dynaflow.py.